LLNL/Kripke/README.md

 Environment Variables
 --------------------

-If Kripke is built with OpenMP support, then the environment variables ``OMP_NUM_THREADS`` is used to control the number of OpenMP threads.
+If Kripke is built with OpenMP support, then the environment variable ``OMP_NUM_THREADS`` is used to control the number of OpenMP threads.
 Kripke does not attempt to modify the OpenMP runtime in any way, so other ``OMP_*`` environment variables should also work as well.

 If Kripke is built with Caliper support, Caliper performance measurements can be configured through Caliper environment variables.
 For example,